Shopify DTC Analytics

 Month-two reorder rate: 22%.

 74% of customers never placed a second order.
-On a contribution basis — after COGS and acquisition cost — the brand was losing money on every customer who did not reorder.
+After COGS and acquisition cost, the brand was losing money on every customer who did not reorder.

 The cohort that did reorder was profitable.
 It was 22% of buyers.